jundalisay/superb/content/en/research/smith/language/chapter-2.md

-+++
+---
+heading: Chapter 2
+title: "The Nature of Prepositions"
+weight: 10
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Nature of Prepositions" heading=  "Chapter 2 of Adam Smith's Essays on Language" description=  "Every preposition denotes some relation considered in concrete with the co-relative object" date=  2022-01-09 image=  "/covers/lang.jpg" linkb=  "/research/smith/language/" linkbtext=  "Index" linkf=  "/research/smith/language" linkftext=  "Index"
+description: "Every preposition denotes some relation considered in concrete with the co-relative object"
-# btext=  "Chapter 2"
-+++
+---

 If invention of prepositions was more difficult.

 Every preposition denotes some relation considered in concrete with the co-relative object.
 The preposition "above"  denotes the relation of superiority, not in abstract, as it is expressed by the word superiority, but in concrete with some co-relative object.

 In this phrase, for example, the tree above the cave, the word above expresses a certain relation between the tree and the cave, and it expresses this relation in concrete with the co-relative object, the cave.
 A preposition always requires, in order to complete the sense, some other word to come after it; as may be observed in this particular instance.

-Now, I say, the original invention of such words would require a yet greater effort of abstraction and generalization, than that of nouns adjective.
-First of all, the relation is, in itself, a more metaphysical object than a quality.
+The original invention of such words would require a yet greater effort of abstraction and generalization, than that of nouns adjective.

+1. The relation is, in itself, a more metaphysical object than a quality.

 Nobody can be at a loss to explain what is meant by a quality; but few people will find themselves able to express, very distinctly, what is understood by a relation.

 Qualities are almost always the objects of our external senses; relations never are.
 No wonder therefore, that the one set of objects should be so much more comprehensible than the other.

-Secondly, though prepositions always express the relation which they stand for, in concrete with the co-relative object, they could not have 311 originally been formed without a considerable effort of abstraction.
+2. Prepositions always express the relation which they stand for, in concrete with the co-relative object.
+But they could not have originally been formed without a considerable effort of abstraction.

 A preposition denotes a relation, and nothing but a relation.
 But before men could institute a word, which signified a relation, and nothing but a relation, they must have been able, in some measure, to consider this relation abstractedly from the related objects; since the idea of those objects does not, in any respect, enter into the signification of the preposition.
 The invention of such a word, therefore, must have required a considerable degree of abstraction.

-Thirdly, a preposition is from its nature a general word, which, from its very first institution, must have been considered as equally applicable to denote any other similar relation.
+3. A preposition is from its nature a general word, which, from its very first institution, must have been considered as equally applicable to denote any other similar relation.

 The man who first invented the word above, must not only have distinguished, in some measure, the relation of superiority from the objects which were so related, but he must also have distinguished this relation from other relations, such as, from the relation of inferiority denoted by the word below, from the relation of juxta-position, expressed by the word beside, and the like.
 He must have conceived this word, therefore, as expressive of a particular sort or species of relation distinct from every other, which could not be done without a considerable effort of comparison and generalization.

 Whatever were the difficulties, therefore, which embarrassed the first invention of nouns adjective, the same, and many more, must have embarrassed that of prepositions.
 If mankind, therefore, in the first formation of languages, seem to have, for some time, evaded the necessity of nouns adjective, by varying the termination of the names of substances, according as these varied in some of their most important qualities, they would much more find themselves under the necessity of evading, by some similar contrivance, the yet more difficult invention of prepositions.
 The different cases in the ancient languages is a contrivance of precisely the same kind.